GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 - Atom (with MarkDown Preview Plus package) for writing Pandoc MarkDown with syntax highlighting and the preview feature.
 - Pandoc to craft the LaTeX document from the MD one and the pdf from the LaTeX.
 - TexShop to edit the LaTeX document
-- Signavio fot the user interface related diagrams.
+- Signavio for the user interface related diagrams.
-- Astah for the diagrams.
+- Astah for the other diagrams.

 # 5 Effort spent